 Turnaround time is based on the number of working days.

 Specimens for Tests that Require Special Handling

-III.
+II.
 Clostridioides (Clostridium) difficile Toxins A & B

 Only unformed stool that takes the shape of the container will be accepted.

 Send fresh stool (one teaspoon or about 10 mm3 of stool) in a clean leak-proof container with a tight-fitting lid.
 If it is not possible to despatch the stool sample to the laboratory within the same day, the sample should be kept at 2 – 8oC in the refrigerator.